MiiKos/Opaali/sample_applications/http_adapter/README.md

 ## Building

-Sorry, there is no build script yet.
+Sorry, there is no build script at the moment.
 You'll need to manage compiling the source code by yourself.
 You will need an external JSON implementation which can be found here: https://github.com/stleary/JSON-java

+(You can find pre-built http_adapter releases from the Release page: https://github.com/MiiKos/Opaali/releases )

 ## Configuring